Fhujinwu/IEMask/README.md

 ## Citation
-If you use IEMask R-CNN in your research, please cite our coming IEEE Transactions on Big Data paper.
+If you use IEMask R-CNN in your research, please cite our IEEE Transactions on Big Data paper.

 ```text
 @ARTICLE{9811396,